MasoudMiM/masoudmim.github.io/_pages/femstudio.md

         covers parametric primitives well but doesn't do general CAD import.
-For complex geometries, mesh externally with Gmsh, Salome, or your CAD tool's mesh export, then load the <code>.msh</code> / <code>.unv</code> / <code>.stl</code>
+For complex geometries, mesh externally with Gmsh, Salome, or your CAD tool's mesh export, then load the resulting <code>.msh</code> / <code>.unv</code> /
+        <code>.grd</code> / <code>.ans</code> / <code>.inp</code>
-        file into FEM Studio.
+        file into ElmerStudio.
       </li>
       <li>
         <strong>It isn't every Elmer feature.</strong>  Elmer's
         solver has decades of accumulated capability.
-FEM Studio ships eight solver definition files covering common physics (heat, linear elasticity, Navier-Stokes,
-        electrostatics, Helmholtz, advection-diffusion, static
-        current, result output); the rest is still accessible by editing the SIF directly in the integrated text view.
+ElmerStudio ships eight solver definition files covering the most common physics; the rest is still accessible by editing the SIF directly in the integrated text view.
 If a feature you need would benefit from a structured form,
         <a href="https://github.com/FEMStudio/femstudio-releases/issues" target="_blank" rel="noopener">file an issue</a>.
       </li>
       <li>
-        <strong>It isn't open source.</strong>  Free as in beer, not
+        <strong>It isn't open source.</strong>  Free as in beer,
-        as in speech.
+        not as in speech.
 See the license for what's allowed and what isn't.
 This may change in the future.
       </li>
     </ul>
   </div>